francescolonardo/CRTE-Preparation/04_crte_kerberos_attacks.md

 ObjectGUID               : 6f7957b5-d229-4d00-8778-831aa4d9afac
 ```

 Recall that on a previous hands-on (#10) we extracted credentials of `appsvc` from `us-jump`.
-Let’s use the AES256 keys for `appsvc` to impersonate the domain administrator `us\Administrator` and access `us-mssql` using those privileges.
+Let's use the AES256 keys for `appsvc` to impersonate the domain administrator `us\Administrator` and access `us-mssql` using those privileges.

 Note that we request an alternate ticket for HTTP service to be able to use WinRM.